maximbaz/secure-boot/README.md

 ## Rationale

 I want full control what boots the computer to avoid the so called [_evil maid_ attack](https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html).
 That requires setting SecureBoot with only my own keys.
+SecureBoot protects the computer from tampering with the installed OS and boot while it's left powered off outside our view.

 ## Quick Start

-* `secure-boot keys` will create the keys in `/etc/secure-boot/` - make sure noone can access them
+* `secure-boot keys` will create the keys in `/etc/secure-boot/` - make sure no-one can access them!

-The `*.auth` files will need to be _enrolled_ in the UEFI firmware the first time.
-That depends on the hardware.
+The `*.auth` files **must be enrolled** in the UEFI firmware the first time.
+Unfortunately this procedure depends on the hardware i.e. the BIOS/UEFI (see below for my T450s).

 * `secure-boot update` will update the EFI executable in `/boot/Efi/Secure/combined-boot-signed.efi`
 * `secure-boot install` will run update and add an entry to the EFI boot list for the newly created image

 `secure-boot.hook` is installed as a pacman hook that runs `secure-boot update` when `linux` package is updated.

+## Options

+* `secure-boot SUFFIX=-lts update` will sign and setup the -lts kernel (also -git, -zen, etc) - but make sure to setup the pacman hook for those too.
+* by default the script expects a cpu microcode archive exists at `/boot/intel-ucode.img`, and packs it to the common initramfs.
+  Use `secure-boot UCODE= update` to disable it.

 ## Intro